nuta/ftl/docs/concepts/ipc.md

 > [!TIP]
 >
-> **Design decision: Do not do everything in message passing.**
+> **Design decision: Don't do everything in message passing.**
 >
-> In other words, FTL should provide multiple ways for IPC, designed for different purposes.
-I plan to add another message-passing like mechanism for bulk data transfers for performance critical services such as network/file system stacks.
+> In other words, FTL provides multiple ways for IPC, designed for different purposes.
+I plan to add another IPC mechanism for bulk data transfers for performance critical services such as network/file system stacks.

 ## Channel